rodgersxy/rodgersxy/README.md

 ======================================================================================================================================
 ![visitor badge](https://visitor-badge.lithub.cc/badge?page_id=lizheming.visitor-badge)

-Software Engineer
+Software Developer
 -----------------

-Software engineering Student with a passion for creating clean, efficient code.
-Currently pursuing 12 months advanced Software Engineering Program, and always looking forward to learn and grow.
-Check out my GitHub to see some of my latest projects!
+🚀 Driven by a relentless pursuit of excellence in software engineering, I'm a backend-focused software developer on a mission to craft elegant solutions.
+I thrive on pushing the boundaries of what's possible.

-* 🌍  I'm based in Nairobi, Kenya
+* 🌍  remote
 * ✉️  You can contact me at [mogakaroy@gmail.com](mailto:mogakaroy@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Ruby
-* 🤝  I'm open to collaborating on C, JavaScript, Python and Django
+* 🤝  I'm open to collaborating on C, JavaScript, Python, Django and Flask

 ### Skills